Peach Upside-Down Cake with Hot Rum Glaze combines sweet summer peaches with warm brown sugar caramel under a buttery rum sauce.

 Does peach upside-down cake need to be refrigerated?

 No, it doesn’t.
-However, we believe that it holds up better if kept in the refrigerator.
+However, I believe that it holds up better if kept in the refrigerator.
 Either letting it come to temperature before serving it or putting it in the microwave to heat it up a little is best for serving.

 Tips for the Perfect Cake